Eco RefurbishmentOctober 25, 2019 - October 28, 2019

 Find out how to make critical improvements to your home to make it more comfortable, cheaper to run and better for the environment.

-Through a practical hands-on week you’ll learn all about energy efficiency, renewable energy, water re-use and conservation, healthy buildings and hazardous building materials.
+Learn about energy efficiency, renewable energy, water re-use and conservation, healthy buildings and hazardous building materials.

 The course is ideal for builders, architects and anyone who wishes to undertake their own refurbishment of an existing building with minimal environmental impact.